chrisbra/vpager/README.md

 # Vpager plugin [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/cb%40256bit.org)
 > A Vim plugin to copy output of vims terminal to a new buffer.

-This plugin contains a shell implementation of a pager, that will take the input and send it to a vim plugin.
+This plugin contains a shell implementation of a pager, that will take the input and send it to a vim plugin (in Unix-like OSes like Linux and MacOS; in Microsoft Windows, only opening files is supported yet).
 The Vim plugin processes the input and stores it in a new window.

 See also the following screencast: